Estimate Time5 min

 • Given the inevitability of market pullbacks, it's important to have an investment plan you can stick with through ups and downs.

-Corrections can occur for a variety of reasons, and can present opportunities as well as challenges.
+Corrections can be unsettling, and many investors find it difficult to stay the course when stocks are declining.
+But they can also present opportunities for investors.
 Knowing what typically drives them—and how they have tended to resolve—can help you navigate them with confidence.

 How unusual are corrections?